| | | | |

 You know your stitch and row counts for each piece you need to make, you know what yarn and hook you’re using, your stitch pattern and what direction you’re working (because remember you wrote it all down).
 Now you can get hooking!

 As your garment grows, you might decide you want to tweak here and there along the way.
 You might want to adjust the length or add some shaping.
-Go with it.
+Go with it (and write it down so you can do the same on the other side).

 The prep work is essential, but going off piste because you thought of a better way to do something is also part of the fun and creativity of design.